cube-js/cube/docs/content/Schema/pre-aggregations.md

 `partitionGranularity` can be either `day`, `week` or `month`.
 For example, if the `partitionGranularity` is set to `month`, Cube.js will generate separate `rollup` tables for each month.

-This can reduce rollup refreshing time and cost significantly.
-Partitioned rollups currently cannot be used by queries without time dimensions.

 ### Segment Partitioning